May 8, 2012 Black Stallion, AQHA # 5472615 AMR Heza Poco Jet

 Ali and Oso are like BFFs.
-If we didn’t have so many, this colt would be super hard to let go.
-Even though he has not been gelded yet he is, and has always been, terribly sweet and calm.
+He is, and has always been, terribly sweet.
 He is a lover and likes attention.
 He wants to be your friend.
 He is the first to the gate or fence to be petted.
 He takes new things as though he has done them a hundred times before.
 He is definitely one of the tallest horses we have ever raised.
-We haven’t measured him lately and he is still growing but if he is not already 16 hands he will be soon.
+We haven’t measured him lately and he is still growing but if he is already 16 hands at least.
 He is built to run and is a great barrel prospect.
 He is pretty and everyone notices him.
+Every time Ali sees Oso run she imagines the two of them having a blast at the NFR.

 He was injured as a colt and has healed up but does have a scar on the front of his cannon bone on his back left leg.
 We were out of town and the girl doing chores for us left the chicken coop door open.
 He went in there and scraped the front of his back left leg.
 It was extremely cold when he did it so doctoring was quite the challenge.
 It has healed now but does have a scar.
 The vet x-rayed him on 8/3/15 and said that while the bone on his back leg is thicker than normal there is no damage that will ever hinder his athletic ability in any way.
 He explained that since the bone was rubbed and then exposed to freezing temperatures while the skin was broken open, as he grew, the bone became more dense in that area.
 It is smooth as you can see in the x-ray images I posted below.
 The vet did not recommend cosmetic surgery since this is not affecting function in anyway.
 It is in a place that does not interfere with the function of the leg at all.
 The bone is actually stronger than it would have been normally.
 It is only a cosmetic issue.
-I guarantee him sound and welcome vet checks at purchaser’s expense.
+This injury did keep us from starting him as a two year old.

 |Perkin Bugs||Dash for Perks||Dash for Cash|